Mohiro Kitoh: Biography

-Kitoh's first manga Vendémiaire no Tsubasa debuted in Afternoon magazine in 1995.
+Kitoh's first manga Vendémiaire no Tsubasa debuted in Monthly Afternoon magazine in 1995.
 It consists of several short stories where mechanical puppet humanoids called Vendemaires meet and serve boys of various character and morals.
-Vendémiaire no Tsubasa ran until 1997 and was published by Kodansha in 2 volumes.
+Vendémiaire no Tsubasa ran until 1997 and was published by Kodansha in two tankōbon volumes.
 It was followed in 1999 by SiNNa 1905, a single-volume online manga detailing a civil war in an alternate-history Japan.

 Kitoh's next major manga series was a science-fiction drama called Shadow Star, also known in Japan as Narutaru, about elementary and middle-schoolers who adopt alien starfish-like creatures.
-It ran in Afternoon from 1998 to 2003, and was adapted into an anime series in 2003.
+It ran in Monthly Afternoon from 1998 to 2003, and was adapted into an anime series in 2003.
 It was among the jury-selected works of Japan Media Arts Festival 2001.

-Kitoh released his manga series Bokurano: Ours, about a group of children who participate in a real-life robot battle against alien invaders but whose victories cost their lives.
-It was serialized in Ikki magazine from 2003 to 2009 and published in 11 volumes.
-A one-shot spinoff, Bokurano Tokubetsu-hen was announced but not published in Ikki magazine, but rather bundled with the 11th tankōbon volume.
+Kitoh released his manga series Bokurano, about a group of children who participate in a real-life robot battle against alien invaders but whose victories cost their lives.
+It was serialized in Monthly Ikki magazine from 2003 to 2009 and published in 11 volumes.
+A one-shot spinoff, Bokurano Tokubetsu-hen was announced but not published in Monthly Ikki, but rather bundled with the eleventh tankōbon volume.
 It was adapted into an anime series, however the director Hiroyuki Morita made changes to the anime story with Kitoh's permission.
 In 2010, Bokurano won an Excellence Prize in the Manga Division at the 14th Japan Media Arts Festival Awards.

-In 2011, he designed the Septentrion invader characters in the video game Devil Survivor 2, which was also made into an anime.
+In 2011, he designed the Septentrion invader characters in the video game Devil Survivor 2, which was also made into an anime, albeit without Kitoh's involvement.
 Around the same time, Kitoh also served as a character designer for the animated film Evangelion: 2.0 You Can (Not) Advance, in which he was responsible for the design of the Third Angel.

 From 2009 to 2015, Kitoh worked on the manga Noririn, serialized in Kodansha's Evening magazine, about a salaryman who loses his driver's license and takes up cycling along with a road racing high school girl.
 It ran for 11 volumes.

 In 2015, Kitoh released Futago no Teikoku, a fantasy manga which takes place in a world resembling Japanese-occupied China during the 1930s and concerns a girl cursed to kill anyone who touches her.
-So far three volumes have been written.
+So far three volumes have been written, but as of 2025 the series is on hiatus.
+In 2017 Kitoh wrote Hayabusa-chan mo Tondemasu, a comedy manga, but this series ended after only three chapters.

-His most recent manga, Hayabusa-chan mo Tondemasu was released in January 2017.
+In 2019 Kitoh underwent surgery to recover from spinal stenosis, and during his recovery took a hiatus from drawing manga.
+He wrote two other manga series during this time, those being Yorishiro Trunk and Ability Hero Correction, although he did not illustrate them.
+In 2021 Kitoh returned to writing and illustrating manga with the series No Boulder, a manga about bouldering, which ran until 2024.